 As with any Forest Management Plan, this document covers a wide range of material.
-In particular, it covers those aspects required for Forest Stewardship Council (FSC) certification and was prepared with the FSC audit process in mind.
+It covers those aspects required for Forest Stewardship Council (FSC) certification and was prepared with the FSC audit process in mind.
 However, we hope that this document will also provide the wider community with an insight into our business practices.